serghiou/best-of-data-science/best-of-r.md

 **[ggpubr.](http://www.sthda.com/english/rpkgs/ggpubr/)** A ggplot2 wrapper that helps create good looking figures ready for publication, including text on the plots and star indications for significance.

+**[ggridges](https://cran.r-project.org/web/packages/ggridges/vignettes/introduction.html)** Package.
+Vignette.
+A package for easily building good-looking ridgeplots (plots in which the distribution of different parameters is plotted within the same plot).
+A useful package - some of these can be done well using other packages as well, such as dotwhisker and bayesplot.

 **[corrplot.](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html)** Package.
 Tutorial.
 A package to easily produce beautiful and intuitive correlation plots.

 **[dotwhisker.](https://cran.r-project.org/web/packages/dotwhisker/vignettes/dotwhisker-vignette.html)** Package.
 Tutorial.
 A fantastic package to easily produce ggplots of coefficients from models fit and compare.